cmfredricksen/cooking-with-fred/src/routes/recipes/recipeFiles/Cheese Sauce.md

   - cheese
 ---

-1 can evaporated milk
+## Ingredients

-2 cups shredded cheese [cheddar]
+- 1 can evaporated milk
-2 TBSP cornstarch
+- 2 cups shredded cheese (Cheddar or Colby)

-**Optional: 1/4 cup jalapenos**
+- 2 TBSP cornstarch

-Add 1 can of evaporated milk to sauce pan.
+- **Optional: 1/4 cup jalapenos**

-Coat the shredded cheese in cornstarch.
+## Directions

-_Once the sauce is melted, stir in the jalapenos._
+1. Add 1 can of evaporated milk to sauce pan.

-Heat over med-low heat until done, stirring frequently.
+2. Coat the shredded cheese in cornstarch.

-## Sources
+3. _Once the sauce is melted, stir in the jalapenos._

-## Links
+4. Heat over med-low heat until done, stirring frequently.